 Bergen

-Sea creatures can be seen in their natural setting at the Nordnes Aquarium.
-The aquarium has Europe’s largest collection of fish species and primitive marine creatures, together with basins for seals, penguins and sea birds.
+Sea creatures can be seen in their natural setting at the Bergen Aquarium–Norway's largest aquarium as well as one of the city's biggest tourist attractions.
+It is home to Europe's largest collection of fish species and primitive marine creatures together with basins for seals, penguins, and sea birds.

 For over 800 years, the fish market in Bergen has been a meeting place for merchants and fishermen.
 Here you will be able to buy the freshest fish and choose from the largest selection of seafood.
 The market consists of several indoor fish counters as well as restaurants.